-Realtors don’t have the emotional attachement to the pink wall your daughter painted with flowers when she was 10 years old, nor are they comitted to a house with a farm sink.
+Realtors don’t have the emotional attachment to the pink wall your daughter painted with flowers when she was 10 years old, nor are they committed to a house with a farm sink.
 Realtors are able to be impartial in the negotiation process.
-They know what home conditions can be leveraged to decrease a price for a buyer, or increase a price for a seller.
+They know what home conditions can be leveraged to decrease a price for a buyer or increase a price for a seller.
 Your realtor will recognize competitive offers and weed out the others.
 If things get a little heated during the negotiation process, your realtor will take that heat for you.
 In the long run, you’ll get the best price, whether buying or selling.

 A realtor knows the art of closing.

 Your realtor understands the fine print and hidden fees of a contract, as well as knowing which conditions are non-negotiable, and which conditions can be safely removed to protect you both as a buyer and a seller.
 There are moving pieces behind getting a house to closing on time.
 Your realtor will make sure that everyone behind the scenes is staying on task, and will have their job finished in time for closing.
 Even after closing, if issues come up, your realtor will still be there for you.